Canop/broot/website/docs/conf_file.md

 "~/my-link-I-want-to-explore" = { list = "always" }
 ```

 Be careful that those paths (globs, in fact) are checked a lot when broot builds trees and that defining a lot of paths will impact the overall speed.
+When the goal is to have a gitignored file visible, it's more convenient and efficient to use a `.ignore` file.

 # Search Modes